 We have completed the row in Table E2 relating to noise complaints.
 Of those calls, there are a number that result in formal complaints and remedial action in terms of mitigation schemes that are reported in Table E2.
-We have reported two interventions in Yorkshire and three in the Northeast in 2019/20.
+We have reported three interventions in Yorkshire in 2020/21.